 At the best of times, selling an inherited house in Little Rock or elsewhere can be a difficult and stressful process.
 First off, there’s the emotional toll of having lost a dear loved one.
 Then, you have to deal with all of the paperwork, financial responsibilities, and legal matters that come along with it.

 On top of all of that, selling an inherited home will often come along with quite a bit of research, too.
-Besides needing to figure out whether or not a will was left, you’ll also need to determine the difference in probate and affidavit of collection of a small estate.
+Besides needing to figure out whether or not a will was left, you’ll also need to determine the difference between probate and an affidavit of collection of a small estate.
 These are legal distinctions regarding how real property within the estate should be handled in Arkansas.
 The probate process can be confusing.

 Many people who have inherited a house they plan to sell also have questions about capital gains tax, estate tax, and inheritance tax.
 These vary by state, and there are federal implications as well.
 As the new property owner, you will want to find out about tax consequences before you sell the inherited home.

 While this can easily feel overwhelming, don’t be discouraged.
 If you’re currently in this situation and need some guidance, you’ve come to the right place.

 Here at Gary Buy’s Houses Little Rock, we know how stressful selling an inherited house can be, and we’re here to help you make the process as easy as possible – every step of the way.
 While it’s always advisable to work with a licensed estate planning attorney regarding probate, we can help you understand what is involved in selling an inherited house.
 We have bought many houses considered an “estate sale,” and we can help you understand what is involved with this type of sale.

 Below, this guide will discuss everything you need to know when planning on selling your inherited property.
-From potential implications, important questions to ask, all the way to services we can offer you – we’ve covered all bases.
+From potential implications and important questions to ask, all the way to services we can offer you – we’ve covered all bases.
 Read on!